fsist/future-streams/README.md

     connection.
 2. A `StreamOutput[In] extends Sink[In]` consumes stream elements.
 It has no downstream connection.
 3. A `Transform[In, Out] extends Sink[In] with Source[Out]` transforms the stream in some way.
-Output elements don't have to correspond in number to input elements.
+Output elements don't always correspond one-to-one to input elements.
 4. A `Connector[In, Out]` is a special node type which can connect to more than one upstream or downstream node.
     This serves to fan-out or fan-in stream connections.
-The Connector doesn't extend `Source[In] with Sink[Out]` because it actually has multiple sources and sinks available as methods.
-These sources and sinks implement the special traits `ConnectorInput[In] extends Sink[In]` and `ConnectorOutput[Out] extends Source[Out]`.
+The Connector doesn't extend `Source[In] with Sink[Out]` because it isn't a single Source or Sink; instead it makes multiple Sources and Sinks available as methods.

 ### Modeling and running the stream